-Unfortunately, many scholarship scams look and sound like legitimate scholarship opportunities at first glance.
+Unfortunately, scholarship scams always look like legitimate scholarship opportunities.
 Individuals and organizations suspected of perpetuating scholarship scams are held accountable under the Scholarship Fraud Prevention Act of 2000 and convictions carry stiff financial penalties as well as jail time.

-Even though scholarship scams are illegal, they are still very common.
-Scholarship scams are so widespread that the Federal Trade Commission’s website includes a page dedicated specifically on how to spot and report them.
+Although scholarship scams are illegal, they are common.
+Scams are so widespread that the Federal Trade Commission’s website includes a page dedicated to how to spot and report scholarship scams.

 To protect yourself, it is important to know how legitimate scholarship programs work.
-You will never have to pay a fee to apply for a legitimate scholarship, nor will a legitimate scholarship program request money to cover processing.
-There are no circumstances under which a scholarship provider will need your credit card or bank account information.
-Legitimate scholarship search services help you find scholarships for which you are eligible, but they cannot take care of completing applications for you.
+Legitimate scholarships are always free.
+There are no application or processing fees.
+Under no circumstances should a scholarship provider ask for your credit card or bank account information.
+If this happens, the scholarship is a scam.
+Also, although scholarship search services help you find scholarships, they cannot complete the applications for you.

 Warning Signs of Scholarship Scams:

-- Scholarship services that charge fees for information you "can't get anywhere else."
-There are many free lists of scholarships available so check with your school guidance counselor, library and Scholarships.com before you decide to pay someone to do the work for you.
+Scholarship services that charge fees for information you "can't get anywhere else."
+Free scholarship lists are available from your school counselor, the library and free services like Scholarships.com.
+Do not pay someone to do the work for you.

-- Scholarship programs that require an entrance fee.
-Before you send money to apply for the scholarship, check it out, even if the fee seems reasonable.
-A lower fee is no guarantee that a scholarship service or program is legitimate.
-After all, free money shouldn't cost a thing.
+Scholarship programs that have an entrance fee.
+Before you send money to apply for the scholarship, look closely at all details, even if the fee is reasonable.
+Low fees do not make a scholarship service or program legitimate.
+Remember, free money should be free.

-- Promises that by using a service, you’ll have easy access to "unclaimed" scholarship money.
+Promises from a service that you’ll have easy access to "unclaimed" scholarship money.
 Ignore the myth of unclaimed funds and the companies that advertise huge amounts of unclaimed money.
-There are unusual scholarships that go unclaimed, but usually it’s because the criteria are so esoteric that few, if any, students actually fit the bill.
+There are very few unusual scholarships that are specific enough to have unclaimed money.

-- An organization that guarantees you will win a scholarship award (usually as a result of paying a fee).
-Don't believe a promise of guaranteed funds you'll never have to repay.
+An organization that guarantees you will win a scholarship by paying a fee.
+Do not believe a promise of guaranteed funds.
 No one can guarantee that you will win a college scholarship or grant.
-Remember: if it sounds too good to be true, it probably is.
+Remember: if it sounds too good to be true, it is.

-- Requests for banking or credit card information to "process your application.”
-Do not give out your credit card, bank or checking account numbers to any solicitors who claim they need it for you to be eligible for either a contest or access to "exclusive" scholarship information.
-Get information in writing first.
-It may be a set-up for an unauthorized withdrawal.
+Requests for banking or credit card information to "process your application.”
+Do not give out your credit card, bank or checking account numbers to anyone who claims they need it for you to be eligible for a contest, or access to "exclusive" scholarship information.
+Remember, scholarships are for you to win money, not for people to take money from you.